Parathyroid hormone

-PTH is secreted primarily by the chief cells of the parathyroid glands.
-The gene for PTH is located on chromosome 11.
-It is a polypeptide containing 84 amino acids, which is a prohormone.
-It has a molecular mass around 9500 Da.
-Its action is opposed by the hormone calcitonin.
+Produced primarily by the chief cells of the parathyroid glands, PTH is a polypeptide prohormone consisting of 84 amino acids and has a molecular mass of approximately 9500 Da.
+Its gene is located on chromosome 11.

-There are two types of PTH receptors.
-Parathyroid hormone 1 receptors, activated by the 34 N-terminal amino acids of PTH, are present at high levels on the cells of bone and kidney.
-Parathyroid hormone 2 receptors are present at high levels on the cells of central nervous system, pancreas, testes, and placenta.
-The half-life of PTH is about 4 minutes.

-Disorders that yield too little or too much PTH, such as hypoparathyroidism, hyperparathyroidism, and paraneoplastic syndromes can cause bone disease, hypocalcemia, and hypercalcemia.
+PTH exerts its biological effects via two main receptors.
+The Parathyroid hormone 1 receptor, activated by the 34 N-terminal amino acids of PTH, is highly expressed in bone and kidney cells.
+The Parathyroid hormone 2 receptor is predominantly found in the central nervous system, pancreas, testes, and placenta.
+The hormone has a short half-life of approximately 4 minutes.
+Dysregulation of PTH secretion, as seen in conditions like hypoparathyroidism, hyperparathyroidism, and paraneoplastic syndromes, can result in bone disease, hypocalcemia, or hypercalcemia.